 The programme is a one year joint degree programme of the University of Kassel and the Berlin School of Economics.

-For the intake 2019/20 the programme will entirely take place at the University of Kassel.
 Participants also have the possibility to pursue a double degree with the University of the Witwatersrand in Johannesburg, South Africa.
 Additionally there is the possibility of doing an exchange semesters at the GLU programme in Brazil or India.
 Women are strongly encouraged to participate.

 The Global Labour University is a unique programme and supported by the International Labour Organisation (ILO), the Hans-Boeckler-Stiftung (HBS), the Friedrich-Ebert-Stiftung (FES) and various Global Union Federations.
 The programme maintains and facilitates close contact and exchange with various trade union organisations and experts, which exceeds the regular academic curriculum of a master study programme.
 The participation in the programme requires an own contribution of 1500,-€.